Football Kit Design: 1880s-90s

 Towards the end of the Victorian period, football kit design started to resemble the kit that we are used to seeing now.
 However, there is still a long way to go before we get to the unique and exciting new designs we see now.
 At Pendle, we’re always looking for modern designs that we hope will become classic designs one day.
 Be sure to check out our range of designs.

-Find your new kit button
+Click to find your new football kit

 Comments are closed.